Blablux/azimuth/README.md

 - `SrvBackup.py` (WIP) is a class for maintaining consistent backup of a server.
 - `RgbDmcConverter.py` (WIP) is a class aimed at converting images (mostly pixel art) to [DMC](http://www.dmc.fr) colors for cross stitching.
+- `XWingRandomizer.py` (WIP) is a script to randomize an X-Wing tabletop game parameters a little bit for added fun.

 ## Side Note